-According to Middle East Concern, conversion from Islam to Christianity is not prohibited, but "legal provisions strictly prohibit blasphemy and defamation of religions" as well as non-Islamic proselytism.
+Although conversion from Islam to Christianity is not prohibited, Christian organization Middle East Concern highlights that "legal provisions strictly prohibit blasphemy and defamation of religions" as well as non-Islamic proselytism.
 According to the Penal Code, anyone who attempts to prevent persons from the exercise of their religious beliefs, and anyone who offers incitements in order to 'shake the faith of a Muslim' or to convert a Muslim to another religion faces imprisonment and a fine.
 The Associations Law prohibits any association that seeks to undermine Islam, and the distribution of non-Islamic materials is restricted...Women registered as Muslim are not permitted to marry non-Muslims".